 - Civic Projects

 - For Hire / Job Postings

 - Grand openings, new business, new product/service, under new management

 - Employee, student, or athlete/team award and recognition

 Here are some examples of successful community announcements at featured publisher MansfieldMagazine.com:

 To do this on our publishing platform, all you have to do is create a community announcements page that includes a submission form.
-Here is an example from Around Concord in the Locable Publisher Network.

 When someone reaches out, you can collect all media files (i.e. pictures, logos, video, etc.) and get more information to flush out the announcement to better inform your community.

-When the announcements start rolling in on a consistent basis, you can begin to update your rate cards to charge for certain types community announcements.
+When the announcements start rolling in on a consistent basis, you can begin to update your rate cards to charge for certain types of community announcements.
 You can keep some free, like retirement announcements, all-star kids in the news, and other editorial gems.
-However, you may want to begin charging for obituaries, wedding/engagements, births, job postings, and promotions.
+However, you may want to begin charging for obituaries, weddings/engagements, births, job postings, and promotions.
 To kickstart this, you can partner with local funeral homes, catering companies, venues, and career coaches.